Async Satellite Tile Processing with Dask

 from prefect.logging import get_run_logger

-# Structured JSON logging for MRV audit compliance
+# Structured JSON telemetry for MRV audit compliance

 class JSONFormatter(logging.Formatter):